List of Saint Seiya films: Warriors of the Final Holy Battle (1989)

 Lucifer, a fallen angel who was a child of God but was condemned to hell for his ambitions, has risen to the present day and began to spread disasters around the world.
 Athena sacrifices herself to save the earth and heads alone to the Fushima Hall, where Lucifer is waiting.
-Upon learning of this, Seiya and the other Bronze Knights follow Saori to the Fushima Hall, but in front of them are four Holy Demon Angels, powerful enemies who have also defeated the Golden Saints.
-A fierce battle begins for the future of the earth and the fate of the entire universe.
+Upon learning of this, Seiya and the other Bronze Saints follow Saori to the Fushima Hall, but in front of them are four Holy Hell Angels (Beelzebub, Astaroth, Eligor and Moa) powerful enemies who have also defeated the Gold Saints.
+A fierce final battle begins for the future of the earth and the fate of the entire universe.